siduction/sidu-manual/data/en/0207-iso-to-usb-sd_en.md

 ## ISO to USB stick - memory card

 Below we describe methods to write a siduction ISO image file as live media to a USB stick, SD card, or SHDC card.
-If *"persist "* is needed, we recommend the manual page [Boot from ISO file](0302-hd-ins-fromiso_en.md#boot-from-iso-file).

 **Prerequisites**